 - Fruits are the best known accompaniments to cheese boards.
 Most commonly used are grapes, pears, apples… But even here you can add another layer for a more interesting experience, like wine poached pears with Camembert for instance.

-- Fruit Jellies and preserves are another way to use fruits as condiments to cheese.
-My utmost favourite is Orange Marmalade and sharp Aged Cheddar Cheese.
+- Fruit Jellies, jams and preserves are another way to use fruits as condiments to cheese.
+My utmost favourite is DS Figs Marmalade with sharp Aged Cheddar Cheese.

 - Nuts (raw or toasted) are a fabulous accompaniment to cheese.
 Walnuts, pecans, almonds and even pine nuts and pistachios can do wonders with soft cheeses, and some hard cheeses.

-- Vinegars can bring out the flavour of some cheeses, like balsamic vinegar & burrata for instance, or aged balsamic and goats’ cheese.
+- Vinegars can bring out the flavour of some cheeses, like DS Balsamic Glaze & burrata for instance, or aged balsamic and goats’ cheese.

 - Honey, is a fabulous pairing with sharp hard cheeses, and is frequently used to flavour cream cheeses.

-- Try my Shattas (chili sauces) they are glorious with cheese.
-And so is my pickled zaatar, seriously good!
+- Try DS Shattas (chili sauces) they are glorious with cheese.
+And so is DS Fermented Zaatar, seriously good!

 - Herbs and Leaves are also very common to serve with cheeses, like chives, rosemary, basil, thyme…etc. Keep in mind the strength of the flavours against the cheese and the overall experience.
-For a change try sprinkling my Sumac over cheeses, or even my dried zaatar.
+For a change try sprinkling DS Sumac over cheeses, or even DS Dried Zaatar.
 I like to place these in heaps over a cheese board and my friends will just dip their cheeses in them … really try and see for yourself, you will not be able to stop!

 - Breads, crackers, crisps, crepes, sticks…etc are all fabulous contrasts of textures and flavours by the cheeseboard.
 These also offer a base for your guests to create their flavour combinations and textures.
 These are also more filling than cheese on its own.